Tips To Help Us Serve You Better

 SAFETY

-• Do not distract the driver while the vehicle is in motion.
+• Do not distract the operator while the vehicle is in motion.
 Stand behind the line.

 • Do not bring firearms, knives, or weapons onto the vehicle.